ymorsi7/ymorsi7/Projects/PCA_Algorithm/README.md

 ## Introduction

-Here, we are implementing PCA to reduce dimensionality, visualize principal components, determine optimal subspace dimension based on eigenvalues, calculate error rates, and identify the least 5-like image using orthogonal energy analysis, demonstrating improved classification performance.
+In this project, we are implement PCA to reduce dimensionality, visualize principal components, determine optimal subspace dimension based on eigenvalues, calculate error rates, and identify the least 5-like image using orthogonal energy analysis, demonstrating improved classification performance.

 ## 1
-In this project, we aim to implement the PCA algorithm for dimensionality reduction in our image dataset.
+In this section, we aim to implement the PCA algorithm for dimensionality reduction in our image dataset.
 We will visualize the top 10 principal components as 28 × 28 images, focusing on both the entire dataset and specifically on the 'digit5' class.
 To gain insights into the significance of features, we will plot the eigenvalues in descending order.

 Below are plots of the top ten prinicpal components as 28x28 images.